IlKaiser/IoT_Group-Project/setup.md

 ### Nodemon
 After this, you can install **nodemon** (not mandatory), a very useful package to run our NodeJS server, with this command: **npm install -g nodemon** if you are on Windows, or **sudo npm install -g nodemon** if you are on Linux/Ubuntu.

-## Installing MQTT-cli
-You need also to install this [MQTT-cli](https://www.hivemq.com/blog/mqtt-cli/), in order to do publish/subscribe requests from the command line.

 ## Data storage